Aryze Brought a Legal Action against over 100 Neighbours

 Below is a letter handed to respondents (neighbours) by an employee of Aryze at the same time as they received the letter from Aryze's lawyers above.
 It misinforms them that: they don't really have an interest in the litigation, that the legal action (law suit) is disconnected from the development process ( Aryze cannot build contrary to the covenant or forced to remove it), that the covenant is vague and needs interpretation (it has been judicially interpreted as having a distinct legal meaning), that if they obtained legal advice it wouldn't be ideal (for Aryze) and that if they opposed Aryze would seek costs against them (contrary to the case law which indicates it would be unlikely for Aryze to get costs against neighbours who opposed).

-Below is a letter from Aryze by Luke Mari delivered to the neighbourhood after many have organized to oppose Aryze.
+Below is a letter from Aryze by Luke Mari delivered to the neighbourhood in response to the organized to opposition.
 It states that that "some in the neighbourhood" are "fabricating" that Aryze has sued the neighbours and that Aryze welcomes any opposition to their law suit.
-This of course is simply the opposite of the contents and intent of Luke Mari's letter above delivered in February 2020.
+Ironically the letter which complains about misinformation is itself misleading.
+Legal actions in BC are commenced by Notice of Claim and Petition.
+Aryze named and served individuals and threatened them that if they defended Aryze would seek compensation against them.
+That's an unusual way of "welcoming opposition."
 Aryze also claims that removing all of the heritage trees and most of the protected Gary Oaks is good stewardship.
+And patronizingly tells people that change is scary but they shouldn't think about their project but rather who it will house.
+Whatever that means.